 As reported by the Associated Press:

-Making his first official visit to Washington, Abdul Fatah al-Sisi’s meeting this week with US president Donald Trump would be a significant step in the international rehabilitation of the general-turned-politician who was kept out of the Obama White House.
+Making his first official visit to Washington, Abdul Fatah al-Sisi’s meeting this week with American president Donald Trump would be a significant step in the international rehabilitation of the general-turned-politician who was kept out of the Obama White House.

 We are now more cleanly entering the post-human rights world.
 From 1991 until 2016, human rights were given major geopolitical power: They propelled Western intervention in the Balkans in the 1990s, were a major rationale for the invasions of both Afghanistan and Iraq and prompted the EU to open its doors to the migrants that have now flooded Europe.

 But Brexit, the shuttering of Europe’s borders and the rise of Donald Trump have proven the West is no longer willing to use its power trying to improve global human rights.
 Yemen and South Sudan are starving; they are back-page affairs.
 Assadist war crimes get barely any mention.
-The US is lifting an arms embargo on thuggish Bahrain.
+America is lifting an arms embargo on thuggish Bahrain.

 For rulers like Abdul Fatah al-Sisi, it is a breath of fresh air.
 Constricted by criticism from the Obama White House, allied dictators found navigating the thin line between human rights and state security nearly impossible.
 Sisi came to power by launching a popular coup in July 2013 and then proceeded to massacre his Muslim Brotherhood enemies a month later.
-As a consequence, the US froze arms sales to Egypt for almost two years during a worsening Sinai insurgency.
+As a consequence, the United States froze arms sales to Egypt for almost two years during a worsening Sinai insurgency.